We are here to answer your queries.

 Zero Sugar** is made from Stevia herb extract and lactose.
 Lactose consumption of 12g per meal is the accepted safe limit.
 One cup of milk i.e.150 ml contains about 7g of lactose.
 1g serving of Zero Sugar** which gives sweetness equivalent to 5g of sugar contains 0.8g of lactose.
 In lactose tolerant individuals including diabetics, this would be digested in extremely small quantities of glucose which is less than the glucose obtained from 5g (1 teaspoon) of wheat flour.
 In lactose intolerant individuals, the lactose can pass into the colon, providing negligible amount of acids and gas.
 This makes Zero Sugar** safe to be consumed by lactose intolerant individuals.

 Artificial sweeteners do not increase the blood sugar levels and are promoted for diabetic patients.
 They also don’t cause dental decay or cavities like natural sweeteners can.
-However, the health benefits of many artificial sweeteners are debatable since most of them available in the market today are chemically processed and can lead to undue health risks unlike TATA Nx Zero Sugar – which is 100% natural, delivers the right sweetness and safe to consume.
+However, the health benefits of many artificial sweeteners are debatable since most of them available in the market today are chemically processed and can lead to undue health risks unlike TATA Nx Zero Sugar** – which is 100% made from natural ingredients, delivers the right sweetness and safe to consume.